meglecz/mkCOInr/doc/content/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :ref:`input tsv file <custom_sequences_tsv_io>` (-custom) contains :ref:`seqIDs <seqid_glossary>`,
-taxon name (can be at any taxonomic level) and sequences (see the example data/example/my_sequences.tsv).
+taxon names (can be at any taxonomic level) and sequences (see the example data/example/my_sequences.tsv).
 The :ref:`format_custom.pl <format_custom_reference>` script will suggest one or more lineages for each taxon name based on the existing lineages in :ref:`taxonomy.tsv <taxonomy_io>`.
 It will also consider synonyms.